DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 Victor, who is largely as described in <span class="citation">N3t.
 Victor's Workroom (p.
 109)</span>, is carrying his spellbook with him.
 The players can easily see that the cover of the book displays the same symbol as the platinum signet ring.

 If the players ask about Victor’s spellbook, he demands to know their names and purpose.
-The players can persuade him to aid them by sharing the story of Arabelle’s disappearance or by making a successfuly DC 15 Charisma (Persuasion) check.
+The players can persuade him to aid them by sharing the story of Arabelle’s disappearance or by making a successful DC 15 Charisma (Persuasion) check.

-If Victor agrees to aid the players by sharing information about his book, he first obtains *Ethereal Entities* from one of the shelves, then invites the players upstairs to **N3t.
+If Victor agrees to aid the players by sharing information about his spellbook, he first obtains *Ethereal Entities* from one of the shelves, then invites the players upstairs to **N3t.
 Victor’s Workroom** to speak further.
 He won’t share any information outside of his workroom.

 > [!abstract]+ **Ethereal Entities**
 >